sanjeevbanmala/ETL/Day1/doc.md

 # ETL

-# Logical Model for Data Warehouse
+# Logical Model for Data Warehouses

 ## Business Requirements
 The business comes under health sector domain.
 The requirement of the business is given below: